notabhiwahla/Github-Heroes/README.md

 5. **Level Up**: Gain XP and level up to become stronger
 6. **Complete Quests**: Take on issues and PRs as quests and boss battles

+## Strategy

+- Gain some levels with small repos before attempting large repos and their dangerous dungeons.

 ## Game Mechanics

 - **Enemies**: Generated deterministically from README content